sony/esstra/samples/hello2/README.md

 # Sample "hello2"

-This sample is essentially the same as [Sample "hello"](../hello/README.md), but it demonstrates how to compile multiple source files into a single binary using the ESSTRA Core.
+This sample is essentially the same as [Sample "hello"](../hello/README.md), but it demonstrates how to compile multiple source codes into a single binary using the ESSTRA Core.

 Please note that this document assumes you have completed all the steps